 We’ll just need to wait and see how he handles these demands but the first impression was that he can be a really big player for Rangers this season.

-The club has won a watch in this new relationship with the Merseysiders and much of that is obviously down to Gerrard’s status at Anfield.
+this new relationship with the Merseysiders and much of that is obviously down to Gerrard’s status at Anfield.
 But Liverpool will also see the benefits of plucking young promising talent from their own academy and giving them men’s football in Glasgow, at a huge club and a demanding support.

 It’s effectively a fast track for these kids to prepare them for first team football in the Premier League so it’s a genuine win-win situation for both sides.